Leonard Sinclair Sparks: Professional boxing career

-Six years after winning the Canadian junior welterweight title, a 25 year old Sparks defeated Peter Schmidt of Toronto, Ontario by a fifth round TKO to claim the Canadian welterweight title on October 17, 1965.
+Six years after winning the Canadian junior welterweight title, a 25-year-old Sparks defeated Peter Schmidt of Toronto by a fifth-round TKO to claim the Canadian welterweight title on October 17, 1965.
 He had now won Canadian boxing titles in three different weight divisions.
 The newly crowned welterweight champion Lennie Sparks would head back to the United States and fight two more times in the following month of November.
 First, he would fight Dick French of Providence, Rhode Island, losing a close decision in the Boston Garden.
 21 days later, he was scheduled to appear in Madison Square Garden against Charley Scott of Philadelphia on the undercard of the first Muhammad Ali vs. Floyd Patterson bout on November 22, 1965.
 The Muhammad Ali vs. Floyd Patterson fight would be relocated to the Las Vegas Convention Center, and Lennie would instead fight Charley Scott in the Boston Garden in Boston.
-Sparks would knock Charley Scott down twice in the first round but was knocked out shortly-after in the second round.
+Sparks would knock Charley Scott down twice in the first round but was knocked out shortly after in the second round.
 Two weeks after he was knocked out in Boston by Charley Scott, he was scheduled to fight a non-title bout in Montreal's Paul Sauvé Arena against Joey Durelle of Baie-Sainte-Anne, New Brunswick.
 The fight would go all ten rounds and result in a unanimous decision loss for Lennie Sparks.
 The president of the Canadian Professional Boxing Federation told Nanaimo Daily News that Sparks was "lucky" he was not seriously injured and should not have been allowed to fight.

-After a nearly eight-month layoff Lennie Sparks would fight Jim Meilleur in another non-title bout and lose a ten round decision in Summerside, Prince Edward Island.
+After a nearly eight-month layoff, Lennie Sparks would fight Jim Meilleur in another non-title bout and lose a ten-round decision in Summerside, Prince Edward Island.

-On May 11, 1967, Sparks would lose his Canadian welterweight title through a unanimous 12-round decision in favor of Fernand Simard at the Granby Arena in Granby, Quebec.
+On May 11, 1967, Sparks would lose his Canadian welterweight title through a unanimous 12-round decision in favour of Fernand Simard at the Granby Arena in Granby, Quebec.
 Despite his loss, the Canadian Professional Boxing Federation would declare the fight with Fernand a non-title bout and Sparks was still regarded as the champion.
 The CPBF then ordered Sparks to defend the title against the top contender Joey Durelle.
-He would officially lose his Canadian welterweight title to Joey Durelle of Baie-Sainte-Anne, New Brunswick through a unanimous decision in Fredericton.
+He would officially lose his Canadian welterweight boxing title to Durelle by unanimous decision in August 1967 in Fredericton.

 5 years after the title loss, the former Canadian welterweight champion would return to the ring a final time to fight Jerry Wells of Cleveland, Ohio, knocking him out in the sixth round in Halifax, Nova Scotia.

-Sparks career would span from 1956 to 1972.
+Sparks' career would span from 1956 to 1972.
 The Nova Scotian boxer fought in 40 bouts and finished with a record of 28(17 KOs)-10-2.
-He was once ranked the 10th welterweight in the World.
+He was once ranked the 10th welterweight in the world.